 Instructional coordinators in special education typically work alongside special education teachers in school settings.
 Coordinators assist with developing curriculum and lessons to fit the needs of special education students who are learning in classrooms with non-special needs students.
 They are a vital resource for teachers who may be struggling with teaching special education students.

 Instructional coordinators typically hold a degree or certification in special education.
 In some states, special education certification may be required.
 According to the U.S. Bureau of Labor Statistics, instructional coordinators earn an average annual salary of $63,740.

 In addition to careers in K-12 schools, there are also plenty of job opportunities in special education available that take place outside of K-12 school settings.
 Below are a couple examples of careers in special education besides teaching.

 Early Intervention Specialist

-The importance of providing early intervention to children with development delays is well established, which makes early intervention specialists an invaluable resource to the lives of children in need.
+The importance of providing early intervention to children with developmental delays is well established, which makes early intervention specialists an invaluable resource to the lives of children in need.

 On a typical day, an early intervention specialist might travel between the homes of several children, or they may work with children attending typical preschool or day care centers.
 Their work includes helping children to learn developmentally important skills by playing games, and teaching parents how to help their children to practice these skills.

 These careers require a bachelor’s degree and completing an accredited student teaching program.
 Like with teaching requirements, program requirements vary from state to state.
-Early intervention specialist salary varies considerably by region, but their median annual income can be found in the neighborhood of $40,596.
+Early intervention specialist salaries vary considerably by region, but their median annual income can be found in the neighborhood of $40,596.